rsn8887/OpenTTD/readme.md

-# OpenTTD port for Switch
+# OpenTTD port for Switch (WIP)

 This is the Switch port of OpenTTD, a re-implementation of Transport Tycoon Deluxe.
+It is playable, but crashes on Save dialog currently.

-Port by @rsn8887, based on the Vita port by @angguss.
+Port by @rsn8887, based on the Vita port by @angguss with some control enhancements and I enabled sound (pull request to @angguss made).

 # Thanks